 Sue Lein also holds the Treasurer post - see below for Bio.

 For any queries about the journal or to submit content please email me at: firstname.lastname@example.org

 Sue qualified in 1983 and became the first physiotherapist at the Gillingham DSC when the prosthetic services came into the NHS in 1989.
 She was a founder member of BACPAR and worked in acute amputee care and at the DSC.
 Her career later moved more into leadership in an acute hospital setting but she has kept close links with the DSC, its physiotherapy staff and the amputee rehabilitation specialty.

 Sue retired from her management role in in 2017 and is currently volunteering with Citizens Advice.

-Research Officer Fiona Davie-Smith
+Research Officers Fiona Davie-Smith / Chantel Ostler

 Fiona has worked with amputees full time since gaining her specialist post in 2004 within NHS Greater Glasgow & Clyde.
 Fiona completed her MSc (Med Sci) at the University of Glasgow in 2012 writing her dissertation entitled “What are the key characteristics of an amputee population that influence outcome post amputation?”.
 This work led to the application and successfully gaining the Diabetes UK, Sir George Alberti fellowship which has allowed Fiona to work towards her PhD entitled “Rehab & functional outcome post amputation: the influence of diabetes”.
-Fiona is an active member of SPARG, co-authoring the reviewed SPARG Intermittent Claudication Guidelines and is on their executive committee as the resesarch associate.
+Fiona is an active member of SPARG, co-authoring the reviewed SPARG Intermittent Claudication Guidelines and is on their executive committee as the research associate.

-Guidelines Co-ordinator Sara Smith
+Guidelines Co-ordinator Rachel Humpherson

-Public Relations Officer Hayley Crane and Hannah Foulstone
+Public Relations Officer Hayley Crane